 The Importance of Auditing and Monitoring

-The ability to produce a comprehensive audit of user activity is essential to network security and a requirement to be in compliance with several federal regulations.
+The ability to produce a comprehensive audit trail of user activity is essential to network security and a requirement to be in compliance with several federal regulations.
 Each time a privileged credential is used, that session should be logged.
 A complete report includes the name of the user, what time their session began, how long it lasted, and what was done under the power of that credential.
 It’s important to monitor this activity to ensure privileged credentials are being used appropriately and that a user’s behavior is not a threat to the network.

 Traditional PAM solutions work effectively to manage internal privileged accounts because they operate based on the assumption that admins know the identity of each individual accessing the network.
 This is not the case with third-party users.